 update property after instantiating the object.
 All other properties must be set when you instantiate the object, and they cannot change.

-The sample code, shown below, builds and executes an anchored object query.
+The following sample code builds and executes an anchored object query.